Las Vegas Debate a Major Test of Bloomberg Campaign’s Gamble

 “He is going to have a giant target on his back from all sides,” said Democratic strategist Brian Brokaw.
 “It’ll either all come together brilliantly or could fall apart very quickly. ...
 The stakes are just incredibly high for him.”

+Bloomberg's campaign released a list of more than a dozen debate guests hours before the 9 p.m.
+EST event, featuring survivors of gun violence from several states.
+They include one man present at the 2017 shooting in Las Vegas that left 58 dead and hundreds more injured.

-The stakes are high for others as well just days before Nevada’s next-up presidential caucuses, the third contest in the Democrats’ chaotic 2020 primary season.
+The stakes are high for every candidate on stage just days before Nevada’s next-up presidential caucuses, the third contest in the Democrats’ chaotic 2020 primary season.
 After more than a year of campaigning, there is little clarity in their urgent search for a nominee to run against President Donald Trump in November.

 Longtime establishment favorite Joe Biden, a former two-term vice president, is fighting to breathe new life into his flailing campaign, which enters the night at the bottom of a moderate muddle with former South Bend, Indiana, Mayor Pete Buttigieg and Minnesota Sen. Amy Klobuchar.
 Sanders, a Vermont senator, has emerged as the progressive wing’s clear preference after two contests as Massachusetts Sen. Elizabeth Warren is struggling to regain energy around her campaign.

-Some Democrats fear that the conditions are ripe for a bare-knuckles brawl on national television that could carve new scars into a divided Democratic Party that must ultimately come together this fall if it hopes to deny Trump a second term.
+Some Democrats fear that the conditions are ripe for a bare-knuckles brawl on national television that could carve new scars into a divided Democratic Party that must ultimately come together this fall if it hopes to deny the Republican president a second term.

 Bloomberg’s rivals have already indicated they will lean into his explosive comments on race and gender in addition to their charge that he’s using a fortune earned from a career on Wall Street to buy the presidency.
 Bloomberg’s rise in national polls has been fueled almost exclusively by an unprecedented national advertising campaign, carefully controlled campaign events and a sprawling national organization that has likely already cost him more than half a billion dollars.